TEA WITH… CHRISTMAS SPECIAL – DIGITAL OUTREACH

 ‘Pay What You Feel’ Policy

-Having presented our digital outreach programme for free thus far, sadly as this situation has gone on much longer than we thought, we now feel that we must adopt a mechanism that is helping keep the prospect of theatres reopening globally a possibility, and that is to ask that any future content is purchased on a ‘Pay What You Feel’ basis.
-FREE for Friends and Patrons of Clonter.
-(Become a Friend – https://www.clonter.org/support-us/become-a-friend/)
+Having presented our digital outreach programme for free for the first half of Covid-19, we have now adopted a mechanism that is helping keep the prospect of theatres reopening globally a possibility, and that any new content is purchased on a ‘Pay What You Feel’ basis.
+This also enables us to offer this FREE to Friends and Patrons of Clonter.

 There is no booking fee applicable for these events.

-The link to the performance will be detailed on your ticket, which will be emailed to you.
+The link to the performance will be detailed on your e-ticket, which will be emailed to you upon purchase.